PlayFab/thundernetes/docs/howtos/intelligentscaling.md

 Status: Alpha - This component is still being developed and may change drastically in design.
 Do not use for production scenarios.

 Prediction is implemented using [linear regression](https://en.wikipedia.org/wiki/Linear_regression) and [Holt-Winters](https://en.wikipedia.org/wiki/Exponential_smoothing#Triple_exponential_smoothing_(Holt_Winters)) methods.
-The algorithm takes the top value and sets the `standingBy` accordingly.
-It is the user's responsibility to set the `max` in a proper value.
+The algorithm takes the top value predicted by the algorithms and sets the `standingBy` accordingly.
+It is the user's responsibility to set the `max` with a proper value.

 You can use the forecaster immediately with Thundernetes.
 Until it has 2 "seasons" worth of data, the Holt-Winters calculation will not work effectively, but the linear regression forecasters will work just fine.